 Our suppliers are required to:

-Be members of SEDEX (Suppler Ethical Data Exchange), a collaborative platform for companies to share ethical supply chain data
+In the case of food and drink suppliers, members of SEDEX (Supplier Ethical Data Exchange), a collaborative platform for companies to share ethical supply chain data

 Source 100% RSPO (Roundtable on Sustainable Palm Oil) certified products